 Volume 1: Biographical and Genealogical Papers

 This volume will consist of Cornelius G. Kolff’s annotated papers, which concern the family history of his ancestors.
 From Kolff genealogical data, to histories of his grandfather Ernest Fiedler, to Eli Hart, to ancestors from Holland and Germany.

 This volume will concern Kolff’s previously unpublished papers concerning The History of Staten Island and its residents.
 This volume will concern the early history of Staten Island, historical homes and locations such as Historic Richmondtown, and the Conference House.
 Additionally this will include biographies of Life long friend William T. Davis, Commodore Vanderbilt, Ira K Morris, and many more.
 This volume will include annotations and commentary concerning the content of Kolff’s papers.

 Volume 3: Histories and Travelogues

-The third volume will contain Kolff’s lenghty volumes concerning his travels to Ireland, Finland and Germany.
-To name a few, this volume will include, An American Boy in Europe, Denmark, A Staten Island Boy in Holland, The Rise and Fall of Dithmarschen, Ireland and Suomi.
+As we move beyond Staten Island, this third volume will contain Kolff’s lenghty volumes concerning his travels to Ireland, Finland, Denmark, Germany and more.
+This volume will include, An American Boy in Europe, Denmark, A Staten Island Boy in Holland, The Rise and Fall of Dithmarschen, Ireland and Suomi.

 Volume 4: Staten Island Fairies and Haven of Wooden Shoes.